 Design and Development

-The Beechcraft Aircraft Corp. management speculated that the Model 18 design would be in demand during the mid-late .
-1930s.
+The Beechcraft Aircraft Corp. management speculated that the Model 18 design would be in demand during the mid to late 1930s.
 The Wichita plant was geared up for the production rush which came in 1937.

 The Model 18 could be misidentified as the Lockheed Electra which was larger but very similar appearance.
 Beechcraft used by Jacobs L-68 330 hp radial engines or the Wright R-760Es rated at 350 hp.
 Shortly the Pratt and Whitney R-885 450hp was developed and became the standard for production Model 18.